whylikethat/PTM/README.md

 ## Features:
 - View, add, edit, and delete tasks.
 - Integrates with Google Sheets to store task information.
-- Sends email notifications when a task is deleted.
+- Sends email notifications when a task is completed.

 ## Dependencies: